-Several youth sports have restarted, turning loose athletes who were idle for months because of COVID-19 restrictions.
-They’re excited to play, and it’s important to prepare correctly to help avoid injury.
+As fall sports resume, athletes who were idle for much of the summer are pumped to get going again.
+But it’s important to prepare correctly to help avoid injury.

 What is the biggest physical concern as young athletes restart activities?

 One, they're not as in-shape as they were before, obviously.
 They are going to be more susceptible to injuries.
-We see a lot of hamstring, groin and hip flexor strains right off the bat.
+Novant Health sees a lot of hamstring, groin and hip flexor strains right off the bat.
 The other big thing is, it’s also hot, and they haven't gotten out in the heat yet.
 We have to worry about heat illness.

-What is the best way to ease back into a sport, and fight the urge to go full tilt because you have three months of pent-up energy?
+What is the best way to ease back into a sport?

 You definitely want to start gradually.
 You can't be doing too much, too fast.
 The best thing to do, as far as injuries go, is to make sure you're starting with a proper warm-up.
 We really encourage dynamic warm-ups, where you stretch with active movements first.
 Then, it's always good to do a cool-down after practice to help your heart rate and blood pressure get back down to normal.
 You should also do some more static stretching to increase flexibility and range of motion.